jorgeadev/resume/aws-cloud-user-data/README.md

 ![](Class_Project_v2.jpg)

-## Objective
+## Objective (DUE APRIL 30th, 2024)
 <br />

-Create 2 EC2 instances, each inside a new VPC within a public and a private subnet, across 2 availability zones, and configure them behind a load balancer.
+Create 2 EC2 Linux (Webserver) instances, each inside a new VPC within a public and a private subnet, across 2 availability zones, and configure them behind a load balancer.
 Your EC2 instances should be accessible from the ELB.
  <br />

 When users hit your ELB, the page should display the following for each EC2 instance: